carusoj7/Border-War/ReadMe.md

 Create a browser-based game that models the card game “War” allowing the user to decide which deck to root for.

 ## Game Rules
 The deck is divided evenly between both teams.
 Each team then displays a card.
 Whichever card displayed is higher than the other, both cards are put into the winner's deck.
 If there is a tie, three cards are removed from each team's deck and then a 4th card is turned to determine a winner of that hand.
-Whichever deck runs out of cards wins!
+The game ends when one deck runs out of cards.

 ## To Play The Game: